akansh2000/DBMS_Project/README.md

 DELIMITER ;

   ```
-* Procedure to set the total amount of the cart -
+* Trigger which set the total amount of the cart, when the user adds or removes a product -
 ```sql
 create trigger total_amount
 before insert on sales